 Chicago man has a bone to pick with Buffalo Wild Wings over its ‘boneless’ wings

-Aimen Halim accuses BWW of false advertising, says its boneless wings are made of breast meat.
+Aimen Halim accuses the Atlanta-based chain of false advertising, says its boneless chicken wings are made of breast meat.

 No bones about it, Aimen Halim is very unhappy with Buffalo Wild Wings.

-So upset that the Chicago man recently filed a class action lawsuit against the Atlanta-based chain, accusing the company of a “clear-cut case of false advertising.”
+He’s so upset that the Chicago man recently filed a class-action lawsuit against the Atlanta-based chain, accusing the company of a “clear-cut case of false advertising.”

 In his lawsuit, Halim says he bought food at a Mount Prospect Buffalo Wild Wings restaurant earlier this year and was served boneless wings that were not, in fact, de-boned wings.